- Application Information

 - The MS program

 The purpose of the Qualifying Examination (QE), called the "preliminary exam" by Rackham, is to evaluate the student’s research progress to date, the student's abilities, background knowledge, and potential to complete a PhD degree.
 The QE is held either in the student's third (3rd) or fourth (4th) term in residence.
 For graduate students who matriculated in the Fall term these terms are, respectively, the Fall and the Winter terms of their Year 2 in EARTH.
 Students take the QE in the

-- 3rd term if they entered the program with a MS degree from another institution.
+- 3rd term if they entered the program with a MS degree.
 They have the option to take the QE in the 2nd term.

-- 4th term if they entered the program with a BS/BA degree or if they earned a MS from EARTH and continuing toward the PhD degree.
+- 4th term if they entered the program with a BS/BA degree.

 Students "advance to candidacy" after passing the QE and completing at least 18 hours of non-research graduate credit on the Ann Arbor campus.
 Candidacy requirements are explained on Rackham's Candidacy Requirements web site.
 The Academic Program Manager will submit the Recommendation for Candidacy Form to Rackham Graduate School.

 Students who did not complete their undergraduate degree or MS degree at an English-language university should pass the OET exam or obtain an English Language Institute (ELI) waiver before taking the QE.
 This is required for candidacy.

 The QE has two components: the writing exam and the oral exam.
 They are held in the same term roughly one month apart.

 The QE Committee consists of four U-M faculty members, all of whom must be tenure-track or tenured faculty with an appointment in the Department of Earth and Environmental Sciences.

 - Chair of the Committee – a faculty member on the Qualifying Examination Standing Committee